-7:40 am .Teachers arrive
+7:35 am Teachers arrive

 7:40 am Students enter building

 8:05 am Classes begin

-3:18 pm Bus Bell
+3:16 pm Bus Bell

 3:30 pm Walkers are dismissed

 3:30 pm Teachers leave

-^{2:10}pm dismissal on Fridays!
+^{2:10} pm dismissal on Fridays!

 Children should arrive at school no earlier than 7:40 a.m.
 Students will not be allowed into the building until that time.
-Upon entering the building, they should go directly to the gym and be seated, except those eating breakfast, who will go directly to the Commons.
+Upon entering the building, they should go directly to their classroom gym, except those eating breakfast, who will go directly to the Commons.
 Parents who drive students to school should drop them off and pick them up in the Intermediate parking lot.
-Children will not be allowed to cross the parking lot.
 Parents must get in line to drop their child off or pick them up before and after school.
 You may also park in the parking lot and walk them up to the sidewalk.
 If you have an appointment after school, please come in and sign your child out no later than 3:00 pm.